Agile workflow in Azure Boards

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

-Teams use the work item types (WITs) provided with the Agile process.
-Work item types help your team to plan and track progress of software projects.
-You define user stories to manage the backlog of work.
-Then, using the Kanban board, you track progress by updating the status of those stories.
+When you use the Agile process in Azure Boards, the following work item types (WITs) help your team to plan and track progress of your projects: epics, features, user stories, tasks, issues/bugs.
+Once you define your WITs, you can use the Kanban board to track progress by updating the status of those items.

-Using the web portal or Microsoft Test Manager, testers can create and run test cases.
-Bugs and issues are used to track code defects and blocking issues.
+From the web portal or Microsoft Test Manager, testers can create and run test cases against bugs and issues, which are used to track code defects and blocking issues.

 Define user stories

-User stories define the applications, requirements, and elements that teams need to create.
-Product owners typically define and stack rank user stories.
+Product owners typically define and stack rank user stories, which describe the work involved for developing applications, requirements, and elements.
 The team then estimates the effort and work to deliver the highest priority items.

-Use the following guidance and that provided for fields used in common across work item types when filling out the form.
+Use the guidance in the following table and the common fields used across work item types when you complete the form.

 The area of customer value addressed by the epic, feature, requirement, or backlog item.
 Values include: